Find Affordable College Courses

 The average tuition and fees for an out-of-state graduate students at UPenn are $42,932 a year.

-UPenn not only placed well in our value ranking, but it is also #3 on our Best Mechanical Engineering Doctor’s Degree Schools in the Middle Atlantic Region list.
+UPenn did well in our overall quality rankings, too.
+It placed #3 on our Best Mechanical Engineering Doctor’s Degree Schools in the Middle Atlantic Region list.

 Read More…